Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 ______________________________________

-Who got the answer right?
-This case must have terrified everyone because hardly anybody wrote in!
-However, when the first two people got the right answer, I thought it was going to be a landslide!
-But, I guess it was not to be.
-Three people got the right answer, it was: Veratrum alb.!
+OK!
+Caralyn gave us a great case, didn’t she?
+So, who got the answer right?
+This case must have terrified just about everyone because almost no one wrote in!
+However, when the first two people got the right answer, I thought it was going to be a landslide but only one more right answer came in, and it was… Veratrum alb.!

 Listen, did you know, in Murphy’s repertory, 3rd ed., there is only one remedy listed under: